Jays starter Manoah walks a career-high seven batters in 7-4 loss to Yankees

 Shortstop Anthony Volpe went airborne to rob Daulton Varsho of a hit in the second inning.
 Left-fielder Jake Bauers followed with a running catch on the warning track that denied Matt Chapman of extra bases.

+The Judge blast travelled an estimated 462 feet.
+The slugger was also asked about his glance after the game.

+"There was kind of a lot of chirping from our dugout, which I really didn’t like in the situation where it’s a 6-0 game," he said.
+"I was kind of trying to see who was chirping in the dugout."

-Chapman led off the bottom half of the frame with a double and scored Toronto's first run on a Whit Merrifield single.
+Chapman led off the bottom half of the eighth with a double and scored Toronto's first run on a Whit Merrifield single.

 Brito (3-3) was chased after loading the bases with one out.
 He allowed six hits and two earned runs and struck out a pair.